-Top management turmoil coincided with a downward spiral for the company.
-In the financial year ended January 31, 1999, sales were down 17% on the previous year, and the bottom line showed a net loss of £33 million.
-Ng Kwan Cheong was one of the senior management team of MUI Asia Group - a diversified Malaysian corporation that acquired 40% of Laura Ashley's equity in May 1998.
-He had been chief executive of MUI's retailing arm, Metrojaya Berhad, as well as holding board positions with several other Malaysian companies.
-However, despite considerable senior management experience as well as familiarity with the UK (Cheong was a graduate of Middlesex University), little in his prior career could have prepared him for the situation at Laura Ashley.
-Despite a succession of restructurings and strategy redirections since 1990, the company continued to bleed cash - cash outflow from operations was $\pounds 11.4$ million during the most recent financial year and MUI's cash injection of £43.5 million had been absorbed by debt repayment and covering operating losses.
+Ng Kwan Cheong was one of the senior management team of, MUI Asia Group; a diversified Malaysian corporation acquired 40 percent of Laura Ashley's equity in May 1998.
+He had been chief executive of MUI's retailing arm Metrojaya Berhad, as well as holding board positions with several other Malaysian companies.
+However, despite a succession of senior management positions as well as familiarity with the UK (Cheong was a graduate of Middlesex University), little in his prior experience could have prepared her for the situation at Laura Ashley.
+Despite a succession of restructurings and strategy redirections since 1990, the company continued on its downhill trajectory.
+Laura Ashley continued to bleed cash-cash outflow from operations was £11.4 million during the most recent financial year and MUI's cash injection of £43.5 million had been absorbed by debt repayment and covering operating losses.
 Many outside observers wondered whether there was any future for this icon of the 1970s, or whether Laura Ashley Holdings would follow its founder to the grave.